Low City Property Taxes

 The City receives its total Certified Taxable Valuation from the Fort Bend Central Appraisal District (CAD).
 The CAD is charged with establishing values for all properties in the County as of January 1 of each year and certifying the taxable values to each taxing entity.
 The City receives a preliminary taxable value report from the CAD in April based on valuation notices sent to property owners.

 Under the Tax Code, the value must be certified by July 25 of each year.
-However, the values of 95% of property within the county must be approved before the Chief Appraiser can certify the values.
+However, 95% of property in the county must be approved before the Chief Appraiser can certify the values.